dsqcri/old-ds-website/people/mserafini/index.md

 ### Zookeeper replication protocol (@ Yahoo!)

 [Zookeeper](http://zookeeper.apache.org) is a popular open-source system use to store metadata and to coordinate distributed systems.
 It is used by many products and open-source projects.
 While at Yahoo!
-Research, I also worked on the formal analysis of the Zookeeper Atomic Broadcast (Zab) protocol, which is at the heart of Zookeeper.
+Research, I also worked on the Zookeeper Atomic Broadcast (Zab) protocol, which is at the heart of Zookeeper.
 People often have a hard time understanding the difference between active replication protocols like Paxos, which exchange operations, and passive ones like Zab, which exchange state updates.
 I introduced the notion of barrier to provide a simple discrimination criteria.

 *Papers:*